Badran98/AIRBNB-BOSTON/README.md

 # Description and Motivation
 <p>
  This is my first Project in Data Science nanodegree in Udacity.
-I decide to analysis the data of AirBNB in Boston since I did wanna     know more about boston and also the bussines of airbnnb .
-The Questions I want to address is:
+I decide to analysis the data of AirBNB in Boston since I did wanna     know more about boston and also the bussines of airbnnb you would find blog post of my analysis at https://medium.com/@mosbad99/3-insights-from-bostons-airbnb-dataset-for-2017-1bacef68136f

 - what is Boston's  revenue forcast during year  ?
 - How much users are satisfaed with lisitngs's price and what they paying  ?